-Quito, the capital of Ecuador, is a city that effortlessly blends culture, nature and urban charm.
-Nestled in the Andes, it’s known for its well-preserved colonial centre and dramatic mountain views.
-For anyone considering a remote work stay in the city, Quito offers solid average Wi-Fi speeds and diverse accommodation options.
+Quito, the capital of Ecuador, is a city that effortlessly blends culture, nature and local charm.
+Nestled in the Andes, it’s known for its well-preserved colonial centre and stunning mountain views.
+For remote workers and digital nomads, Quito offers solid average Wi-Fi speeds and diverse accommodation options.
 In between tasks, you can explore historic streets, hike nearby mountains or enjoy the local food scene.
-From the stunning views at El Panecillo to the unique experience of standing at the Equator Line, Quito is a city where work and adventure coexist seamlessly.
+From the incredible views at El Panecillo to the unique experience of standing at the Equator Line, Quito is a city where work and adventure coexist seamlessly.

-Popular areas to stay for working remotely in Quito include La Mariscal, the Historic Center and Parque La Carolina.
+Popular areas to stay for working remotely in Quito include La Mariscal, the Historic Centre and Parque La Carolina.

 According to Numbeo, the average monthly cost of living in Quito (excluding space to stay) in 2026 is £370–£470 ($480–$580 USD) for one person.